ClemenceMoreau/Comparison-of-multiple-performance-criteria-for-dynamic-predictions/README.md

-## Performance criteria comparison from multiple dynamic prediction models
+## Predictive abilities comparison from multiple dynamic prediction models

 This repository contains additional material for the manuscript entitled « Comparison of multiple performance criteria for dynamic predictions » by Moreau et al.